-Zurich Zoo & Masoala Rainforest – an Excursion into the Animal Kingdom
+Zurich Zoo & Masoala Rainforest

-The almost 90-year-old Zurich Zoo lies in an idyllic location on the Zürichberg, in the city’s Fluntern quarter.
+The over 90-year-old Zurich Zoo lies in an idyllic location on the Zürichberg, in the city’s Fluntern quarter.
 The zoo is located high above the rooftops of Zurich, surrounded by greenery, yet can still be reached quickly and easily from the city center.

 The following attractions await visitors at Zurich Zoo:

-Kaeng Krachan Elefant Park
+Kaeng Krachan Elephant Park

 Eight Asian elephants live in this beautiful enclosure.

 700 fish and around 70 aquatic species live in eight large basins, each of which form an individual habitat.
 The penguin enclosure is also part of the aquarium.